carbon-language/carbon-lang/docs/design/generics/details.md

     play_count.Find(Song("Thriller"));
 ```

-Since the `Find` function is a checked generic, it can only use the capabilities
+Since the `KeyT` and `ValueT` are symbolic parameters, the `Find` function is a
+checked generic, and it can only use the capabilities of `KeyT` and `ValueT`
-that `HashMap` requires of `KeyT` and `ValueT`.
-This allows us to evaluate when
+specified as requirements.
+This allows us to evaluate when we can convert
-we can convert between two different arguments to a parameterized type.
-Consider
+between two different arguments to a parameterized type.
+Consider two adapters
-two adapters of `Song` that implement `Hashable`:
+of `Song` that implement `Hashable`:

 ```
 class PlayableSong {